jmaclellan/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 2: Optimize Frames per Second in pizza.html: Steps Taken

-* Followed along with Cameron's answer for the Stop FSL quiz (I was a bit confused at first as the timeline in Chrome Dev Tools had changed so much from the videos)
+* Followed along with Cameron's answer for the Stop FSL quiz

 * Saved DOM nodes to the variable randomPizzas in order to avoid unnecessary repetition